FlorianPein/clampSegGUI/README.md

 # Installation

-Please see `installation.pdf` for how to install clampSegGUI and its dependencies.
+Please see our [installation guide](installation.md) for how to install clampSegGUI and its dependencies.

 # Start